mou5t4/yoyo-py/README.md

 # yoyopy

-**YoyoPod Connect** - A screen-minimal streaming device for kids aged 6-12, built on Raspberry Pi Zero 2 W.
+**YoyoPod** - A screen-minimal streaming device for kids aged 6-12, built on Raspberry Pi Zero 2 W.

 ## Overview

-yoyopy is the Python application that powers the YoyoPod Connect variant, featuring audio streaming, VoIP calling, and GPS tracking capabilities.
+yoyopy is the Python application that powers the YoyoPod variant, featuring audio streaming, VoIP calling, and GPS tracking capabilities.
 Designed to provide a safe, parent-controlled entertainment experience for children.

 ## Hardware Requirements